 David Ricardo stated a theory that other things being equal a country tends to specialise in and exports those commodities in the production of which it has maximum comparative cost advantage or minimum comparative disadvantage.
-Similarly the country's imports will be of goods a.
-Ricardo's Assumptions :- having relatively less comparative cost advantage or greater disadvantage.
+Similarly the country's imports will be of goods having relatively less comparative cost advantage or greater disadvantage.